ReSurfEMG/ReSurfEMG/README.md

     }

-The file is read as follows: if the files specifies `root_emg_directory` directory, then the missing entires are assumed to be relative to the root.
+The file is read as follows: if the files specifies `root_emg_directory` directory, then the missing entries are assumed to be relative to the root.
 You don't need to specify all entries.

 ### Test data